 But, in the metropolitan area, inequality is high.
-Bronx County is characterized by very low income levels and high levels of poverty.
-Kings County (Brooklyn) and Rockland County are also among the 10 counties with the largest percentage of children in poverty.
-Paradoxically, Rockland County is also among the counties with highest median household incomes.
-A study, Why are Some Place So Much More Unequal than Others, but Federal Reserve Bank economists Jason Able and Richard Dietz, ranked the New York Metropolitan area as having the seventh highest income inequality in the nation in 2015.
+Bronx County is characterized by very low-income levels and high levels of poverty.
+Kings County (Brooklyn) and Rockland County are also among the ten counties with the largest percentage of children in poverty.
+Paradoxically, Rockland County is also among the counties with the highest median household incomes.
+A study, Why are Some Places So Much More Unequal than Others, by Federal Reserve Bank economists Jason Able and Richard Dietz, ranked the New York Metropolitan area as having the seventh-highest income inequality in 2015.

-In upstate New York, except for the Hudson Valley, employment is declining, household incomes are relatively low, and poverty is high.
+In upstate New York, employment declined except for the Hudson Valley, household incomes are relatively low, and poverty is high.
 The size of the workforce in upstate New York and the number of people working declined over the past decade.
 The region’s weakness is associated with an aging population.
 Young people, particularly those with relatively high education levels, have moved from the area to larger population centers that offer more economic opportunities.

 Rural areas in New York, particularly those in the Southern Tier and Northern New York, suffer from decreasing populations, relatively low percentages of working-age people participating in the labor market, low household incomes, and high poverty rates.
 Educational levels, in most cases below the nation as a whole.
 The closure of rural medical facilities creates challenges for health care, particularly for elderly residents.
 Historically, many rural areas depended on agriculture, which is no longer a significant employer.
 In the Adirondack Park preserve, the State severely limits economic activity within its boundaries.